Sambeth/twitter-kstreams/README.md

 - [ ] Figure out data you will need from stream filtered data
 - [ ] Build avro schema-based kafka producer with twitter streams api and schema registry
 - [ ] Figure out how to write tests for this project
+- [ ] Setup github actions at a point